-- conf set_obscure/rmt_config/password <password> For example: tftp://1.2.3.4/file - You can also define the password in a configuration file that you download from the server. - If you don't define a password in the configuration file, a default password is used.
+- You can choose any <salt value> the device does not have to know about it.
+A password can be pre-configured in the device, using the following CLI command: - A password can be pre-configured in the device, using the following CLI command: conf set\obscure/rmt\config/password <password> For example: tftp://1.2.3.4/file - You can also define the password in a configuration file that you download from the server. - If you don't define a password in the configuration file, a default password is used.
 Different default passwords are defined per customer, according to the config-file url hostname.

-22.4.5 Automatic Upload using SIP NOTIFY Message
+20.4.5 Automatic Upload using SIP NOTIFY Message